 This job doesn’t take very long and can reinforce the job that the insulation in your home does.
 If you have drafts coming in from windows that are broken or have worn out sealing material, then you are losing a lot of the cold air from your air conditioner and the same is true of heating your home in the winter months.
 Your house will be much more energy efficient once it is draft free.

-The cost of healing and cooling homes is constantly on the rise and older mobile homes can be hard to keep cool or warm.
+The cost of heating and cooling homes is constantly on the rise and older mobile homes can be hard to keep cool or warm.
 This is why it is so important to replace your windows when you see any wear on the surrounding sealant.
 Even the smallest of cracks in the glass itself can be a disaster.
 Some mobile homes have windows that open outwards so replacing these with regular lifting windows can help cut down on your energy costs because sometimes these outward opening panes break or do not seal shut.
 Mobile home replacement windows are not that expensive and can save a lot of money.